 The allocation of costs to ore on leach pads and in-process inventories and the determination of NRV involve the use of estimates.
-There is a high degree of judgment in estimating future costs, future production levels, proven and probable reserves estimates, gold and silver prices, and the ultimate estimated recovery for ore on leach pads.
+There is a high degree of judgment in estimating future costs, future production levels, reserves estimates, gold and silver prices, and the ultimate estimated recovery for ore on leach pads.
 There can be no assurance that actual results will not differ significantly from estimates used in the determination of the carrying value of inventories.
+Such inventories are included in development cost until commercial production is achieved.